theHostileNegotiator/KWBandage/PatchNotes.md

 #### Attack Bike
 1. The rockets fired would only come out of one rocket pod
 	* Changed bone names so burst would alternate between pods
+#### Harvester
+1. Black Hand variant could not be cloaked with NOD Cloaking Field special power
+	* Restored ability for it to be cloaked and defaulted parameters
 #### Avatar
 1. Particle System when in REALLYDAMAGED mode was not shown when using Kane's Edition Skin
 	* Fixed Model Condition States